PiotrJustyna/road-to-orleans/3b/readme.md

   ![](./img/docker-compose-output.png)
 * run-client-docker.sh - this starts the orleans client, no changes there

+The code can also be ran locally or in remote containers provided that the `SiloHost` can communicate with datadog agent.

 ## metrics

 There are 167 metrics the telemetry consumer exposes: